cmagarap/taxi-data-pipeline/README.md

 ```
 docker-compose up
 ```
-2. Both the extract-load.py and aggregate-visualize.py file will be run when the docker container is built from docker-compose.
+2. Both the extract-load.py and aggregate-visualize.py file will run when the docker container is built from docker-compose.
 3. An interactive graph will open in your default web browser and an HTML file is saved in the figures folder in the Docker container.